mgutz/logxi/README.md

 *   Is fast in production environment

     logxi encodes JSON 2X faster than logrus and log15 with primitive types.
-    When diagnosing a problem in production, troubleshooting usually means enabling small trace data in `Debug` and `Info` statements for an extended period of time.
+    When diagnosing a problem in production, troubleshooting often means enabling small trace data in `Debug` and `Info` statements for some period of time.

     ```
 # primitive types